-The request to participate and preliminary offer must consist of the following elements A to D, clearly distinguishable in the preliminary offer submitted:
+The request to participate and preliminary offer must consist of the following elements A to DA and B, clearly distinguishable in the preliminary offer submitted:

 - A. The Cover Letter, dated and signed by the tenderer or by any other duly appointed representative, declaring acceptance of the conditions in this RFP and its unconditional request to participate in the tender process in compliance with the rules set out in this RFP and in particular unreservedly accepting any decision of the Preparatory Commission in relation to the selection of the preferred tenderer.
-If the request is submitted by a consortium or group of service providers, it must be accompanied by a letter signed by each member undertaking to request the participation in the tender and specifying each member's own role and qualifications. - B. The Administrative File consisting of the following sub-elements: - 1.
-Identification Sheet to be signed by the tenderer or each member in case of bidding as a group or consortium (Template provided in Annex A); - Financial and Economic Capacity Table of Answers to be signed by the tenderer or each member in case of bidding as a group or consortium (Template provided in Annex B) providing evidence of sufficient financial capacity to perform the services as Registrar in particular as regards capitalisation and beneficial ownership and control (financial selection criteria); - 3.
-Evidence of the Tenderer's (or group/consortium members') Professional and Technical Capacity having sufficient relevant business and management experience to successfully establish and operate the International Registry, e.g., by submitting a list and description of comparable services provided in the past (professional and technical selection criteria), providing resumes and information about relevant personnel, etc; and
+If the request is submitted by a consortium or group of service providers, it must be accompanied by a letter signed by each member undertaking to request the participation in the tender and specifying each member's own role and qualifications. - B. The Administrative File consisting of the following sub-elements The following Forms comprising the offer: - General Form: Identification of the tenderer Form 1 - General Form: Tenderer Eligibility Form 2Sheet to be signed by the tenderer or each member in case of bidding as a group or consortium (Template provided in Annex A); - Technical Proposal: Qualatative responses against the technical requirements Form 3 - 4.
+Technical Proposal: Responses against the functional and non-functional technical requirements Form 4 (to be filled as an Excel spreadsheet)